-Pelosi: House Judiciary will sue former WH counsel McGahn
+House Judiciary sues to force McGahn to testify

-WASHINGTON (AP) — House Speaker Nancy Pelosi says the House Judiciary Committee will file a complaint in federal court Wednesday aimed at forcing former White House counsel Donald McGahn to testify about his interactions with President Donald Trump.
+WASHINGTON (AP) — The House Judiciary Committee took another step toward possible impeachment proceedings, filing a lawsuit in federal court on Wednesday aimed at forcing former White House counsel Donald McGahn to testify about his interactions with President Donald Trump.

-McGahn was a star witness in special counsel Robert Mueller’s report who — under Trump’s orders — has refused to release documents or testify before the panel.
-The Democratic lawsuit is expected to challenge the White House rationale that McGahn and other witnesses have “absolute immunity” from appearing and can defy subpoenas.
+McGahn was a star witness in special counsel Robert Mueller’s investigation who — under Trump’s orders — has refused to testify before the panel.
+The Democratic lawsuit challenges the White House rationale that McGahn and other witnesses have “absolute immunity” from appearing and can defy subpoenas.

 The legal action comes at a time when more than half of House Democrats have said they support beginning an impeachment inquiry.
 Pelosi has so far resisted that step, saying she wants to wait to see what happens in court.
 The McGahn lawsuit is a central part of Pelosi’s strategy of “legislate, investigate, litigate,” but could delay any final decisions on impeachment for several months.